 Postmarked after September 16 and day of event:

 Forest green color with the 2016 Colorburst logo.
 100% polyester, moisture wicking material with antimicrobial properties.
-Order when you register for $17 - must order by September 29 to guarantee a shirt.
+Order when you register for $17 - must order by September 12 to guarantee a shirt.
 A limited number of shirts will be available for $20 the day of the event.
 The shirts are made of 50/50 cotton polyester blend, and are kiwi color with 2015 logo.

 17, 30, 62, and 100 mile loops on rolling terrain.
 There are also 30 and 62 mile gravel road loops for riders looking for a challenge or a change of pace; the routes will be about 80% gravel road and use the existing rest stops (no SAG for gravel road routes).